 Through June 23, 2020, we manufactured products at facilities in Petaluma, California and Zapopan, Mexico.
 On June 24, 2020, we transitioned all of our manufacturing to Zapopan, Mexico and closed our Petaluma facility.
 We have developed a manufacturing process and conduct quality assurance testing on each production batch in accordance with current U.S., Mexican and international Current Good Manufacturing Practices.
 Both facilities are required to meet and maintain regulatory standards applicable to the manufacture of pharmaceutical and medical device products.
-Our United States facilities are certified and comply with U.S. Current Good Manufacturing Practices, Quality Systems Regulations for medical devices, and International Organization for Standardization, or ISO, guidelines.
+Our Mexican facilities are certified and comply with U.S. Current Good Manufacturing Practices, Quality Systems Regulations for medical devices, and International Organization for Standardization, or ISO, guidelines.
 Our Mexican facility has been approved by the Ministry of Health and is also ISO 13485 certified.

 Our machines are tested regularly, which is part of a validation protocol mandated by U.S., Mexican and international Current Good Manufacturing Practices, Quality Systems Regulation, and ISO requirements.
 This validation is designed to ensure that the final product is consistently manufactured in accordance with product specifications at all manufacturing sites.
 Certain materials and components used in manufacturing are proprietary to Sonoma.
+All other raw materials and supplies utilized in the manufacturing process of our products are available from various third-party suppliers in quantities adequate to meet our needs.

-We believe we own a sufficient number of machines to produce an adequate amount of product to meet anticipated future requirements for at least the next two years.
+We believe we own a sufficient factory space and equipment to produce an adequate amount of product to meet anticipated future requirements for at least the next two years.
 With expansion into new geographic markets, we may establish additional manufacturing facilities to better serve those new markets.